Undergraduate Course: Emergency Medicine (BIME10062)

 A 2 hour written exam in December diet (70%)

-Poster Presentation in week 6 of a topic chosen from a prescribed list of topics provided to students early in Semester 1 (30%)
+Poster Presentation of a topic chosen from a prescribed list of topics provided to students early in Semester 1 (30%)

 ||Students will be given formative feedback on a week-by-week basis in relation to performance in tutorials, engagement with course materials, critical discussion of research papers and group and peer work.
 Students will have a formative essay with feedback.
 Students will be given feedback following their posters presentation.
 A structured questionnaire will be used to gather student feedback on the components of the course.